TonyIvchenko/playground/src/voiceforge/README.md

 - Training is designed for Apple Silicon MPS or CUDA.
 - If no fine-tuned checkpoint exists yet, the demo falls back to the base pretrained model.
 - Short clean reference clips work better than noisy or heavily reverberant audio.

+## Training Notes

+- `--resume-from-checkpoint` continues from a saved trainer checkpoint.
+- `--save-total-limit` prunes older checkpoints so the run does not grow forever.
+- After each training run, VoiceForge generates preview `.wav` files under `models/speecht5-finetuned/previews`.